barbarer/py4e-int/_sources/files/csv-reader-file-group.rst

     :answer_d: integer
     :correct: b
     :feedback_a: It is not a string when you use a csv reader
-    :feedback_b: The csv reader returns each row as a list of values
+    :feedback_b: The csv reader returns each row as a list of string values
     :feedback_c: It is not a dictionary
     :feedback_d: It is not an integer

-    What type of thing is row in the code above?
+    What type of thing is ``row`` in the code above?

 .. mchoice:: csv_reader_steps_mcq
     :practice: T